SaraAldjah/codettesBootcamp2023-2024-Sara/docs/index.md

 # Welcome to MkDocs
+Day one, 7-6-2023

+Project Management

-This is a test site hosted on [GitLab Pages](https://pages.gitlab.io).
+Scheherazade Aldjah [GitLab Pages](https://pages.gitlab.io).
 You can [browse its source code](https://gitlab.com/pages/mkdocs), fork it and start using it on your projects.